The best 13-inch laptops 2025: top smaller-screen notebooks

 External multi-monitor support is wonky

-The base specifications are a little lackluster (256GB of storage doesn't cut it these days, Apple), but if you're willing to shell out a little more to upgrade to the 16GB RAM/512GB SSD model or better, you're getting an incredible laptop with a stylish and lightweight chassis.
+When it originally went on sale, the base specifications were a little lackluster (256GB of storage doesn't cut it these days), but if you're willing to shell out a little more to upgrade to the 16GB RAM/512GB SSD model or better, you're getting an incredible laptop with a stylish and lightweight chassis.

-Of course, the signature fanless design of the MacBook Air returns, meaning this laptop chewed through our review testing process in total silence, and thanks to the M3's excellent thermal efficiency the Air didn't even get that warm when we tried playing games on it - something this MacBook can actually do now!
+Of course, the signature fanless design of the MacBook Air is present and correct with this model, meaning this laptop chewed through our review testing process in total silence, and thanks to the M3's excellent thermal efficiency the Air didn't even get that warm when we tried playing games on it - something this MacBook can actually do now!
 The trademark Liquid Retina display looks fantastic too, whether you're gaming, watching videos, or even just browsing the web.
-This is basically the best 13-inch laptop money can buy right now - so unless you're a strict Windows user, snap this MacBook up.
+This is basically the best value 13-inch laptop money can buy right now - so unless you're a strict Windows user (or want the very latest model), snap this MacBook up.

 Read our full MacBook Air 13-inch (M3) review